 Security is at the heart of the system, too, as it employs an architecture that separates your website’s public and private elements to help combat attacks.
 You can even define what users and admins are able to do, so you’ll always know who can write, edit, view and publish certain content.
 Prices are tailored to business needs.

-Similar to WordPress, Weebly is a name you’re likely to be familiar with.
+Similar to WordPress, Weebly may well be a name that you’re familiar with.
 It’s an easy-to-use content management system that lets you set up a simple website within a matter of minutes.
 The platform uses a drag-and-drop format, so you can add features and media to your website easily.
 And by the same token, you can swiftly remove anything whenever you want.

 There are a load of pricing options to choose from, all based on different business and personal needs.
-The cheapest plan is £5 a month (around $6, AU$8), which provides you with unlimited storage, a domain name and Google Ads credit.
-There is a small business option, and that’ll set you back £17 a month (around $21, AU$27).
+After the basic, free option, the cheapest plan is £5 a month (around $6.50, AU$8), which provides you with unlimited storage, a domain name and Google Ads credit.
+There is a small business option, and that’ll set you back £17 a month (around $22, AU$28).
 For that, you get all the usual features, as well as handy tools like password protection and tax calculators.

 Wix is a cloud-based web development platform which lets you create HTML5 and mobile-optimised websites easily.